Ankomahene/ankomahene/README.md

 #

-I am a software engineer with 4+ years of experience in frontend development.
-Proficient with HTML, CSS, JavaScript, React, Angular and Typescript.
+I am a software engineer with 5 years of experience in frontend development.
+Proficient with HTML, CSS, JavaScript, React, Next.js Angular and Typescript.
 I am also a self-motivated person who is willing to go above and beyond on any project.
 I have worked in a startup environment and a large corporate team.
 Having worked with highly talented developers and teams, I understand the importance of clean code and having worked remotely for 2+ years, I understand the importance of good communication.

 ## Technical Skills

-+ HTML, 4 years
++ HTML, 5 years
-+ CSS, 4 years
++ CSS, 5 years
-+ JavaScript, 4 years
++ JavaScript, 5 years
 + React, 4 years
++ Next.js, 2 years
 + Angular, 3 years
 + TypeScript, 3 years
 + Git, 4 years